Multivariate Signal Denoising Based on Generic Multivariate Detrended Fluctuation Analysis: Conclusion

 \section{Conclusion}

-We have proposed a novel multivariate signal denoising method that is based on data driven multiscale representation and statistical signal properties.
-A novel and generic multichannel extension of detrended fluctuation analysis (DFA) underpins our denoising method which has been demonstrated to outperform existing approaches owing to the full utilization of interchannel correlations within input data via Mahalanobis distance measure.
+We have proposed a novel multivariate signal denoising method that is based on multiscale data representation and statistical signal properties.
+A novel and generic multichannel extension of detrended fluctuation analysis (DFA) underpins our denoising method which has been shown to outperform existing approaches owing to the full utilization of interchannel correlations within input data through utilization of Mahalanobis distance measure.